How Does Teeth Whitening Work?

 Investing in your smile also makes you more likely to practice good oral hygiene and reduce harmful activities like smoking or consuming staining foods and drinks.

-In-office whitening is performed by the dentist in the dental chair.
+In-office whitening is performed by your South Philadelphia dentist in the dental chair.
 You will come in for an hour-long appointment, but in severe staining circumstances, you may need multiple appointments to achieve your desired level of whiteness.

 A cheek retractor will be placed in your mouth to keep your teeth exposed and we will apply a protective gel to your gums so it doesn’t come into contact with the whitening agent.
 From there, we apply the peroxide-based gel to each tooth, activate it with UV light, and then rinse it off.